wellerd2/Green-et-al.-2021-Datasets/README.md

 # Predicting Agricultural Water Quality (PAWQ) Project Datasets

 The data presented here were used in Green et al. 2021 and Weller et al. (2020).
-If you download and use a given dataset cite Green at al. (2021) and Weller et al. (2020).
+If you download and use a given dataset cite Green at al. (2021) and Weller et al. (2020) as well as this github (see bwlow).

+GitHub Citation: Weller, D. *, A. Belias, H. Green, S. Roof and M. Wiedmann.
+2024.
+Predicting agricultural water quality (PAWQ) project datasets. https://github.com/wellerd2/Green-et-al.-2021-Datasets.

 These data were also used in Weller et al. (2024) and Weller et al. (2022).
 Paired pathogen data were described in Weller et al. (2020).